-At this point, no traffic can flow through the tunnel since there is no IP rule defined that allows it.
-As was done in option A above, we must define an IP rule that will allow traffic from the source network $G1_net$ and source interface G1 to flow to the destination network all-nets and the destination interface.
+At this point, no traffic can flow through the tunnel since there is no IP rule set entry defined that allows it.
+As was done in option A above, we must define a rule set entry that will allow traffic from the source network $G1_net$ and source interface G1 to flow to the destination network all-nets and the destination interface.
 Here, the destination interface is the PPPoE tunnel that has been defined.